nicholashosken/symxify/readme.md

 ```
 Then,
 ```
-docker run -d --name symxify -p 7042:80 -e ASPNETCORE_URLS=http://+:80 -e Serializer__cdnUrl=http://localhost -e AvailableSymxchangeVersions_0=crud -e SymxchangeConnection__Port="12345" -e SymxchangeConnection__Host="symtar123.host.net" -e SymxchangeConnection__Secure=true memberwise/symxify -e SymxchangeConnection__CertificateThumbprint=(gc ./crt.pem)
+docker run -d --name symxify -p 7042:80 -e SymxchangeConnection__Port="12345" -e SymxchangeConnection__Host="symtar123.host.net" -e SymxchangeConnection__CertificateContents=(gc ./crt.pem) memberwise/symxify
 ```
 Note that certificate contents cannot be passed into Docker via a .env file, and must be injected in the command line, or applied inside the container's environment variables.

 <!--
 ## Rather have us set up your environment?
 Visit [https://memberwise.com](https://www.memberwise.com/symxify/sign-up) to create an account and get Symxchanging in under 5 minutes. -->

 In the future, you can use Symxify in the cloud via our paid service offering.
-Contact the Memberwise sales team for more information.
+Contact [Memberwise team](https://memberwise.io/contact)  for more information.
 Alternatively, you can self host by pulling our Docker container.

 Symxify consists of a few different services to ensure high availability and speed.